 BOHEMIA (Broad One Health Endectocide-based Malaria Intervention in Africa) aims to reduce malaria transmission by administering ivermectin to humans and livestock.
 Ivermectin is an endectocide, a drug with excellent safety profile that can kill ecto- and endoparasites, as well as mosquitoes that feed on treated humans or animals.

-This four-year project funded by Unitaid will conduct a clinical trial in different ecological and epidemiological settings in east and southern Africa, specifically Tanzania and Mozambique.
+This five-year project funded by Unitaid will conduct a clinical trial in different ecological and epidemiological settings in east and southern Africa, specifically Mozambique and Kenya.
 Ivermectin will be distributed in mass drug administration campaigns to humans and livestock in order to reduce mosquito populations that transmit malaria.

 This innovative One Health approach also offers an opportunity for preventing neglected tropical diseases in humans, which will have a positive impact on households.
 Delivery to livestock reduces the burden of intestinal helminths and ecto-parasites in domesticated herds, thereby increasing income and food security.